-Tension leveler, located immediately after the temper mill provides superior flatness while maintaining precise control of elongation.
+A tension leveler (Figure 12), usually located immediately after the temper mill, provides superior flatness while maintaining precise control of elongation so as to prevent fluting on carbon steel product.
 The presence of intermediate bridle rolls between the temper mill and leveler permits control of elongation, independent of the temper mill mode.
-Extensions of up to 1.5% are attainable with the leveler.
+Extensions of up to 1.5% are attainable with such levelers.